Na D'Souza

-Personal life
+Life and career

 Na D'Souza was born in Sagara, Karnataka on 6 June 1937.
 He completed his primary education at St. Joseph's higher primary school and higher studies at Sahyadri College, Shimoga.
 He worked in the Karnataka Public Works Department for 37 years.
-He is married to Philomena D' Souza and has 3 children - Shobha, Naveen and Santhosh.
+He was married to Philomena D' Souza and had three children.

-Na D'Souza has written more than 40 novels, many short stories, plays and literature for children and total number of his published books cross 94.
-He has received Central Sahitya Academy's Bala Sahitya Puraskar for his children novel Mulugadeya Oorige Bandavaru.
-He has been writing in Kannada for more than three decades and his two novels Dweepa and Kadina Benki were made into motion pictures and won National awards.
+Na D'Souza wrote more than 40 novels, many short stories, plays and literature for children and total number of his published books cross 94.
+He received Central Sahitya Academy's Bala Sahitya Puraskar for his children novel Mulugadeya Oorige Bandavaru.
+He wrote in Kannada for more than three decades and his two novels Dweepa and Kadina Benki were made into motion pictures and won National awards.
 He also participated in agitations of public interest.
 Some of his works like Dweepa have been translated into English.

+D'Souza died on 5 January 2025, at the age of 87.